VisualGPS/VisualGPSqt/README.md

 # VisualGPSqt
-A QT application (GUI) that makes use of the VisualGPS/NMEAParser project.
+A QT application (GUI) that makes use of the https://github.com/VisualGPS/NMEAParser project.
+You should be able to build this project using your favorite operating system (Linux, Windows, or Mac OS).
 ![Qt Project making use of the NMEAParser.](./img/ss.png)

+## Building VisualGPSqt

+VisualGPSqt uses the NMEAParser and is included in this project as a git submodule.
+Make sure that you initialize and update git submodules.
+See below for more information.
+As for building VisualGPSqt, Simply use qtcreator IDE to open the .pro file and compile as normal.

 ## Linux build
  * Make sure that you initialize and update the submodule.